WeblateOrg/weblate/docs/devel/integration.rst

 Fetching updated translations from Weblate
 ++++++++++++++++++++++++++++++++++++++++++

-To fetch updated strings from Weblate, you can simply fetch the underlying Git repository (either from filesystem, or it can be made available through :ref:`git-exporter`).
+Weblate stores updated strings in a database and commits them to a local version control repository.
+You can add Weblate repository (when :ref:`git-exporter` is turned on) as additional remote and fetch translations update from it.

 Prior to this, you might want to commit any pending changes (see :ref:`lazy-commit`).
 You can do so in the user interface (in the :guilabel:`Repository maintenance`) or from the command-line using :ref:`wlc`.

-This can be automated if you grant Weblate push access to your repository and configure :ref:`component-push` in the :ref:`component`, see :ref:`push-changes`.
+Pushing changes can be automated if you grant Weblate push access to your repository and configure :ref:`component-push` in the :ref:`component`, see :ref:`push-changes`.

 Alternatively, you can use :doc:`/api` to update translations